 If you can, schedule your meetings to match time at home when your body is still awake, not at 2:00 early morning when your brain has shifted to neutral, and your propeller is just spinning in the air.

 5. Go easy with yourself.

 Don't turn your carry on into a cement truck.
 If you have a checked bag, put all of the weight there.
-Your meds, a change of clothes, power cords, computers and phones, your basic shaving and make-up are all that should be there.
-Keep it as light as you can so the long trip from plane to the exit doesn't become a mountain climb.
+Your meds, a change of clothes, power cords, computers, and phones, your essential shaving and make-up are all that should be there.
+Keep it as light as you can, so the long trip from the plane to the exit doesn't become a mountain climb.

 6. Tuck into the fluids.

-Long flights often leave you dehydrated and this contributes to the feeling that your head is filled with cotton wool.
+Long flights often leave you dehydrated, and this contributes to feeling as if cotton wool fills your head.
 Drink plenty of water or anything non-alcoholic.